-Given it's unusual dimensions the tapestry Paul in Prison must have been designed for a specific location within the Sistine Chapel.
+Given its unusual dimensions the tapestry Paul in Prison must have been designed for a specific location within the Sistine Chapel.

 At midnight a huge earthquake destroys the foundations of the prison, the doors of the cells are flung open and Paul's chains fall from his body.

 Raphael has represented the earthquake as a herculean figure who shatters the ground and even the very border of the tapestry itself.

-The cartoon for this work has been lost but the image still manages to project a strong message about the power of prayer, a very popular subject in renaissance Italy.
+The cartoon for this work has been lost but the image still manages to project a strong message about the power of prayer, a very popular subject in Renaissance Italy.

 The figure representing the earthquake would be at home in a modern-day comic book.
-He looks for all the world like one of those super-hero's, a muscular saviour with the powers to save the world, almost five hundred years ahead of his time!!!
+He looks for all the world like one of those super-heroes, a muscular saviour with the powers to save the world, almost five hundred years ahead of his time!!!